Daybue for Rett syndrome

 Daybue (trofinetide) is a daily treatment for Rett syndrome that can be taken by mouth or feeding tube.
 It was approved in the U.S. in March 2023, becoming the first therapy approved in the country for Rett syndrome.

 The therapy was developed by Neuren Pharmaceuticals, which in 2018 licensed the rights in North America to Acadia Pharmaceuticals.
-Neuren retains rights to the treatment outside North America.
+The agreement was later expanded worldwide.

 How does Daybue work?